kitian616/jekyll-TeXt-theme/case-study.md

 <div class="flex-container">

   <div style="flex: 1;">
-    With this setup, the cron daemon executes `sundial run` with two arguments.
-Recall that `sundial run` is simply a script installed as part of the Linking Client.
+    With this setup, the cron daemon executes <code class="language-plaintext highlighter-rouge">sundial run</code> with two arguments.
+Recall that <code class="language-plaintext highlighter-rouge">sundial run</code> is simply a script installed as part of the Linking Client.
   </div>

   <div style="flex: 1;">